grumpy-systems/docs/content/minecraft/getting-started.md

 The server mounts a directory that will contain your map file and other configuration files.
 You'll probably want to bind this directory to a local directory on your machine so you can view and backup the files as needed.

-Wherever you mount this file, it will be a normal Minecraft server directory that you can modify as you desire.
-Keep in mind that overwriting the `jar` files provided will cause them to be overwritten by the container on its next startup.
+That file is a normal Minecraft Server directory, so you can customize things as desired.

+{{% notice warning %}}

+The JAR file for server is overwritten as part of the container startup.
+If you overwrite or update that file, it will be overwritten by the default file the next container boot.

+{{% /notice %}}

+## Lifecycles

+If you're running these for a while, I go over my [lifecycle policies](/minecraft/lifecycle/) as well.